renovate-bot/ss-o.github.io/content/posts/2022/08/zui_for_zi.md

 -zui_std_store_default_app_config <variable> <value>
 ```

-Stores given variable to Zstyle **if** the variable is not already set.
-Can be used to set up default configuration of application.
-User will be still able to set his own configuration, the function will not overwrite it.
+Stores gave variable to Zstyle **if** the variable is not already set.
+Can be used to set up the default configuration of the application.
+The user will be still able to set his configuration, the function will not overwrite it.
 Example call:

 ```zsh
 -zui_std_store_default_app_config b:top_anchors 0  # No top-anchors